uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources.rst

 to the general one described in section `Read operation definition
 <read_operation_definition_>`_.

-- Shortcut for execution on :term:`host <Host/Device>`.
+- A shortcut for execution on :term:`host <Host/Device>`.
 Performs the same operation as the general function on host, but does not require passing the queue explicitly.